-I found an interesting article on Accenture about how enterprise software developers are finding it increasingly more difficult to grow their business in the age of robust, feature-rich online applications.
+I found an interesting article on Accenture (edit: no longer online, unfortunately) about how enterprise software developers are finding it increasingly more difficult to grow their business in the age of robust, feature-rich online applications.

 The applications are either available as a free-to-download package to install on your computer (such as Open Office) or as hosted applications that are either free (such as Google Apps) or charge you in a similar way to how you pay for your mobile phone calls (e.g. Salesforce.com or SunGard).

-Software houses need to break with the traditional approach to pricing and usage if they are to tap into new growth opportunities.
-If not, it’s just a matter of time before their businesses become as niche as their products.
+Like so many other things, the market will decide.
+Software houses need to break with the traditional approach to pricing and usage if they are to tap into new growth opportunities – let alone minimize attrition of their current user base.
+If they choose not to, it’s just a matter of time before their businesses become as niche as their products.